Safeguarding Policy

 Physical abuse

-• History of unexplained falls, fractures, bruises, burns, minor injuries
+• History of unexplained falls, fractures, bruises, burns, minor injuries.

-• Bruising and discolouration – particularly if there is a lot of bruising of different ages and in places not normally exposed to falls, rough games etc
+• Bruising and discolouration – particularly if there is a lot of bruising of different ages. and in places not normally exposed to falls, rough games etc.

 • Recurring injuries without plausible explanation

-• Loss of hair, loss of weight and change of appetite
+• Loss of hair, loss of weight and change of appetite.

-• Person appears frightened or subdued in the presence of a particular person or people
+• Person flinches at physical contact &/or keeps fully covered, even in hot weather. • Person appears frightened or subdued in the presence of a particular person or people

 Domestic violence